OSPanel/OpenServerPanel/README.md

 The best tool for local development of websites and web services on the Windows platform.

-We present to you a software environment for web developers, which includes a set of server software (WAMP-stack), as well as a simple and convenient control panel in two versions: a web interface and a command line interface (CLI).
+We present you a unique software environment for web development, with a large set of server software at your service (WAMP-stack), as well as a simple and convenient control panel.

-Today, Open Server Panel is widely used for the development, debugging and testing of web projects, as well as for providing web services in local networks.
-The project has gained great popularity among novice web developers, as it allows you to quickly deploy a working environment and immediately begin learning web technologies without complex manipulations for installing and configuring a large number of various programs.
+Today, the Open Server Panel is widely used for the purpose of developing, debugging and testing web projects, as well as for providing web services on local networks.
+The project has gained great popularity among novice web developers, as it allows you to quickly deploy a work environment and immediately start learning web technologies without complex manipulations for installing and configuring a variety of software.

 **Features**